GlennTatum/digiors/README.md

 $ npm run dev
 ```

-To fill the database with mock data run: `python3 mockdata.py` and refreh the page.
+To fill the database with mock data run: `python3 mockdata.py` and refresh the page.